jourde/markdown-html-slidedeck/example/how-to-use.md

 - Use `---` on its own line; extra spaces will break detection
 - Speaker notes are a great place for **talking points** and **statistics**
 - The `# H1` delimiter mode works well for existing Markdown documents
-- All processing happens **in your browser** — your files never leave your device
+- Imported files stay **local** — nothing is uploaded; URL-loaded files are fetched directly from their host

 -- duration: 1m
 You can re-import a file at any time — the app will reload from the beginning.